swirlai/swirl-search/README.md

 docker exec -it swirl-search-master-app-1 python manage.py createsuperuser --username admin
 ```

-Enter a password.
-Remember it, you will need it later.
+Enter a password, twice.
+It will be needed in the next step.

 From the console, feed some search providers: